Communities

 Our funding streams

-With this Focus Area, we seek to support organizations (non-profits, community groups, charities, and the like) who have community at the heart of their actions and purpose.
-As a national funder, our role is to offer our resources as a lever for communities working to address the root causes of inequity at a meaningful scale.
-As such, we are looking to help fund activities that fall in one of the two following categories:
+Our role as a national funder is to offer our resources as a lever to address the root causes of inequity at a meaningful scale.
+As such, we are looking to help fund activities that fall into one of the following categories:

-• Collaborative Action: Creating spaces of collaboration for multiple organisations to come together to address barriers to social and/or economic inclusion in bold way.
-We want organisations to reach together to accomplish audacious goals that they are less likely to achieve on their own.
+• Collaborative action: creating spaces of collaboration for multiple organizations to come together to address barriers to social and/or economic inclusion in a bold way.
+We want organizations to reach together to accomplish audacious goals that they are less likely to achieve on their own.

-To learn more about the questions and criteria for all three funding strategies, please read our Sample Application Form.
+To learn more about the questions and criteria for each funding strategy, please read our sample application form.

 Recent funding